Linklaters wins at the FT Innovative Lawyers Awards Europe 2024

 “We saw the potential for this project to benefit from our in-house GenAI chatbot, and the benefits extended beyond time saved by our lawyers.
 The impact on our pace of output allowed for a more iterative collaboration with our client and ultimately a more bespoke end product.
 We hope this proof of concept inspires others on the potential of innovative legal technology in pro bono work to enhance the rule of law and protect human rights globally.”

-The awards take place at the Natural History Museum, London on the 12 September.
+The awards took place at the Natural History Museum, London on the 12 September.
 More information can be found here.